 For two nights each Christmas season, visitors to the gymnasium at Peace Lutheran Church are magically transported through thousands of miles and across time – giving them the opportunity to Journey to Bethlehem.
 The scenery depicts the town at the time of Christ’s birth and culminates with a live Nativity scene.
 The village is complete with shops manned by local artisans selling handmade ware such as pottery or baskets, or items including incense, papyrus scrolls, oils and foods native to the region.
 To allow shopkeepers to stay in character, all transactions are conducted using shekels – custom church coins that are minted every few years as the need arises – and which are exchanged before the journey begins.

 For many of the 1,000 or so visitors each year the “Journey to Bethlehem” has become a Christmas tradition.
 Some families have attended each year for the past two decades.
 Many like the authentic feel of the village and use the journey as a means of centering themselves mentally and spiritually during a hectic and chaotic time of the year.

 The authenticity of the scenery and wares really helps to set the mood, as does the use of shekel coins to facilitate the exchange of goods.
-Before entering the gymnasium, visitors are offered the opportunity exchange real money for shekels which they can spend at the 30 or so shops – at an exchange rate of 2 Shekels to the dollar.
+Before entering the gymnasium, visitors are offered the opportunity exchange real money for custom play money which they can spend at the 30 or so shops – at an exchange rate of 2 Shekels to the dollar.

 “Having all purchases handled in shekels helps the citizens in the time and character of the village when talking with the visitors” says Maggie Elfstrom, Church manager.
 “We’ve been using custom coins for over 20 years – since the Journey began – they really lend authenticity to the event.”